tocsdols/cybersecurity-portfolio/README.md

 | Network Security (IDS - Scapy)      | [Intrusion Detection System (Scapy)](LINK_HERE) |

 ## Tools & Technologies
-[Provide tools and break them down into categories.
-Use ChatGPT to help create the link - Remove this afterwards]]\

 ### 🖧 Network Analysis
 - **Wireshark** – Captured and analyzed network traffic to identify anomalies and troubleshoot connectivity issues